adhocteam/uswds_nextjs_starter/README.md

 ## Deployment

-This repository deploys to github pages on every push, via [this workflow job](.github/workflows/github-pages.yml).
+This repository deploys to GitHub pages on every push, via [this workflow job](.github/workflows/github-pages.yml).

 To build it manually, run `npm run export`, and you will find the site in the